47018rohit/rohit/README.md

-- 👋 Hi, I’m @hakkanoodles
+- 👋 Hi, I’m Rohit
-- 👀 I’m interested in
+- 👀 I’m interested in Front-end Development
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Js and react
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...